 A carbon price and a tax on a fuel both discourage the use of fossil fuels, but there are some differences in how the fees are applied.
 The Carbon Price slider places a fee on fuels depending on the amount of carbon dioxide they release when burned, while the Coal, Oil, Natural Gas, and Bioenergy sliders adjust the cost of producing the fuels themselves.
 The “taxed” label here is broader than a direct government tax, and reflects any action that would increase the cost of these resources.
-A carbon price also incentivizes carbon capture and storage, while a fossil fuel tax does not.

 The maximum ranges of the En-ROADS sliders do not represent equivalent amounts of effort.
 For example, the maximum range of the Carbon Price slider is $250/ton, which is equivalent to $660/tce tax on coal.
-The maximum range of the Coal tax slider is $120/tce.
+The maximum range of the Coal tax slider is $100/tce.
 Moving the Carbon Price slider to its maximum appears more powerful than taxing fuels, but this is only because the slider ranges are different.
 To learn more about our slider ranges, read this FAQ: Why are the slider ranges (min and max) what they are?
 How did you decide the range of the sliders?

 A carbon tax could be achieved by applying a comparable tax on each fuel.
 A carbon tax of $40/ton is roughly equivalent to: